atek-cloud/atek-schemas/README.md

-# Austin Schemas
+# Atek Schemas

-This is a working directory of the Austin project's core schemas.
+This is a working directory of the Atek project's core schemas.
 Everything is subject to change.

 ## Database Records